RREJABA/WilliamHill/README.txt

 - Unsettled.csv
-You may have a look at "Test Screenshot.png" for sample result Instructions of the exam can be found on "Tech Challenge.docx"
+You may have a look at "Test Screenshot.png" for sample result Instructions of the exam can be found on "Tech Challenge.docx" When you open this solution on Visual Studio, make sure to Open VS by "Run as Administrator"